zagraves/geometry_postgis/README.md

 ## Copyright and License

+Copyright (c) 2023 Zach Graves
 Copyright (c) 2017 Bryan Joseph

-Released under the MIT License, which can be found in the repository in [`LICENSE`](https://github.com/bryanjos/geo_postgis/blob/master/LICENSE).
+Released under the MIT License, which can be found in the repository in [`LICENSE`](https://github.com/zagraves/strabo/blob/master/LICENSE).